liangjunhello/MulTag2Pix/README.md

 **Single-character data selection.** To improve the detail and quality of coloring each character in multi-character line art, we also select 8,847 single-character color images with simple backgrounds from the dataset, each with complete corresponding tag information.
 Among them, 6,200 images are used for training, and the rest are used for testing.
 Additionally, we use lbpcascade_animeface to crop clear facial and hair contours from single-character colored images, totaling 941 images for training.
 All images used in our study are 512×512 in size.
 Since many images in the dataset have black or white borders, we remove the borders from the selected images by mirror padding.

 The tag files of the training set and test set we used have been given.
 You can find pictures consistent with the data set we use through the unique ID number of the picture.
 Of course, you can also filter the data yourself according to your needs.
+Then make your own data set by extracting line drawings and generating skeleton maps based on preprocessing.

 ## Training